NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: DataUnits

 There should be as many DataUnits entries as DataElement entries.
 These are not generally used but may be used in the future for automatic conversions.
-The exception to this is “temperature” fields.
-Use “f” for Fahrenheit, “k” for Kelvin temperatures.
+The exception to this is "temperature" fields.
+Use "f" for Fahrenheit, "k" for Kelvin temperatures.
 Note that the DataConversionFactor for this field will be applied prior to conversion.
 (Many formats use integer numbers to represent values that are in tenths, for example.)

 #### Field: DataConversionFactors